UMC Cross BUMC title picture of church

 History of Mission Trips:

-Mission Teams from Brooklawn United Methodist Church have been going out to serve the Lord and work with our missionaries for over twenty years.
+Mission Teams from Brooklawn Methodist Church have been going out to serve the Lord and work with our missionaries for over thirty years.
 Summer of 2007 saw our seventh church sponsored Missions work team!
 Here’s a little history of our mission work.

 The first three teams went to Brazil to work with Joe & Tamara Hill when they were serving there: in the 1980's (Pastor Jack Howard, Wayne Hill, Ed Keith and Paul Mauro) in the Jungle with the Wai Wai tribe; at the Bible School at Serra Grande (Pastor Howard and George Kuhn), and in 1991 in Boa Vista constructing an apartment for the Hills so they could continue their translation work (this time with Pastor Dan Amey, Wayne Hill, Bob Stephens and Ted Krueger).